Contact Us 1-800-596-4880

 --operator <value>

-Condition operator explaining values relation to threshold.
+Condition operator that explains values in relation to threshold.

-Supported values: gt, lt, eq
+Supported values: gt, lt, eq.

 --periods <num>